 If you’re comfortable using dplyr

-functions to manipulate and tidy data, you’re ready to use a database.
-Why should you use a database?
+manipulate and tidy data, you’re ready to use a database.
+Why should you

 nflfastR